gatsbyjs/gatsby/docs/docs/how-to/cloud/deploying-to-gatsby-cloud-hosting.md

 ### Default domain

-You will receive a default domain for your site base: `YOUR_SITE_PREFIX.gatsbyjs.io`.
+You will receive a "default domain" for your site base: `YOUR_SITE_PREFIX.gatsbyjs.io`.
 This domain has [HTTPS](https://developer.mozilla.org/en-US/docs/Glossary/https) on by default.
 Visit the `https://<default domain>` URL to see your hosted site.

 ![default domain in gatsby cloud hosting settings](../../images/hosting-domain-default.png)